JoshMcKin/connection_manager/README.md

-To use one of your ConnectionManager::Connections for your models default/master database setup you model like the following
+To use one of your ConnectionManager::Connections for your models default/master database setup your model like the following

     class User < ConnectionManager::Connections::UserDataConnection
         # model code ...